2006 Competition Winners

 In 2013, Ian moved to take on the role of head chef at The Five Bells Inn at Clyst Hydon where he and his team achieved a Bib Gourmand within 12 months.
-Early in 2018, Ian took the position of Executive Chef at The Farmers Arms at Woolfardisworthy, near Bideford.
+Early in 2018, Ian took the position of Executive Chef at The Farmers Arms and The Collective at Woolsery, near Bideford.

 Young Professional winner: Helen Turnbull (née Flitter)

 After almost a decade overseas Helen has set herself the challenge of further defining the essence of kiwi cuisine at Rata Restaurant, Queenstown, New Zealand.

 Equally excited and daunted by the task her inspiration comes from the fact that as a young country New Zealand’s cultural influences are constantly growing and progressing.
 Originally from Wellington, Helen grew up with an awareness and appreciation of where food comes from with both parents being keen gardeners who liked to experiment in the kitchen.
 Her grandparents owned a mushroom farm and were active in the organic growing scene.

 Helen’s early career coincided with Wellington’s rapid rise as the country’s culinary hotspot, she completed an apprenticeship at the aptly named Icon Restaurant in Te Papa in 2003.
 Soon after she landed in Tokyo eager to explore the secretive world of Japanese cuisine.